mcdviral/mcdviral.github.io/README.md

 ```
 @inproceedings{mcdviral2024,
   title={MCD: Diverse Large-Scale Multi-Campus Dataset for Robot Perception},
-  author={Thien-Minh, Nguyen and Shenghai, Yuan and Thien Hoang, Nguyen and Pengyu, Yin and Haozhi, Cao and Lihua, Xie and Maciej, Wozniak and Patric, Jensfelt and Marko, Thiel and Justin, Ziegenbein and Noel, Blunder},
+  author = {Nguyen, Thien-Minh and Yuan, Shenghai and Nguyen, Thien Hoang and Yin, Pengyu and Cao, Haozhi and Xie, Lihua and Wozniak, Maciej and Jensfelt, Patric and Thiel, Marko and Ziegenbein, Justin and Blunder, Noel},
   booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
   license = {CC BY-NC-SA 4.0},
   url     = {https://mcdviral.github.io/},